scullxbones/akka-persistence-mongo/docs/akka24.md

 #### Details

 ##### Batch writing
-Writes remain *atomic at the batch level*, as explained [above](#model) but, as events are now persisted in a "per persistenceId manner", it does not mean anymore that *if the plugin is sent 100 events, these are persisted in mongo as a single document*.
+Writes remain *atomic at the batch level*, as explained [above](#model) but, as events are now persisted in a "per collection manner", it does not mean anymore that *if the plugin is sent 100 events, these are persisted in mongo as a single document*.

-Events are first *grouped* by `persistenceId`, then batch-persisted, each group of events in its own correspondant suffixed journal.
+Events are first *grouped* by collection name, then batch-persisted, each group of events in its own correspondant suffixed journal.
 This means our 100 events may be persisted in mongo as *several* documents, decreasing performances but allowing multiple journals.

 If enabled (via the `akka.contrib.persistence.mongodb.mongo.realtime-enable-persistence` configuration property) inserts inside capped collections for live queries are performed the usual way, in one step.
 No grouping here, our 100 events are still persisted as a single document in "akka_persistence_realtime" collection.